About competitive pool swimming

 Great Britain compete in international long course and short course competitions throughout the year with the major long course meet typically in the summer and the major short course meets at the end of the calendar year.

-Junior swimmers all aim to peak at the British Gas ASA National Youth and Age Group Championships.
+Junior swimmers all aim to peak at the British Summer Nationals and ASA Summer National Championships.

 Find out more